inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

 <br>

 </div>
+The Big O notation is useful when we only have upper bound on time complexity of an algorithm.
+Many times we easily find an upper bound by simply looking at the algorithm.
 For a function g(n), O(g(n)) is given by the relation:

 ``` math
 O(g(n)) = { f(n): there exist positive constants c and n0
 such that 0 ≤ f(n) ≤ cg(n) for all n ≥ n0 }

 ```

 Since Big-o gives the worst-case running time of an algorithm, it is widely used to analyze an algorithm as we are always interested in the worst-case scenario.